-In this file you can define project wide global settings.
-Aery32 Framework is also aware some of the settings defined in this file.
-For example, to get the delay functions work properly you have to define the correct CPU frequency, F_CPU, in this file.
-Below you can see how some essential settings have been defined.
+This file is provided to GCC via -include allowing you to set project wide global setting definitions.
+Aery32 Framework is also aware of these definitions.
+For example, to get the delay functions work properly you have to define the correct CPU frequency, F_CPU, in this file: